cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 ~~~
 Input:

- x - V's PRF input.
+ x: V's PRF input.

 Output:

- r - Random scalar in [1, p - 1].
+ r: Random scalar in [1, p - 1].
- M - Blinded representation of x using blind r, a point in GG.
+ M: Blinded representation of x using blind r, a point in GG.

 Steps: